-My mom loathed cooking.
-Still does.
+My mom didn’t care for cooking.
+Still doesn’t.
 Just was never her thing.
 Whereas in the morning she and I would giggle our way across the gold linoleum kitchen floor, waltzing to AM radio, come 4:00 p.m. she’d pace alone from cabinet to deep freeze to fridge and back again, lost in thought about what to make for dinner.
 Her demeanor changed, her laughter swayed to indecision, and much rumination and self-recrimination ensued.
 It was as if her entire being was consumed by the thought, “Oh god.
 Not again.”

 Her coping strategy was a dented recipe tin containing handwritten cards yielding a small rotation of recipes, mostly casserole recipes.
 That and a deep-freeze she kept crammed full of butcher paper-wrapped bundles of ground beef.
-Most nights began with her tossing a pale pink brick of beef in a flowered casserole and cooking it over medium heat, impatiently scraping off the barely thawed bits as they browned, draining off the grease, and glopping in rice, canned tomatoes, cream of mushroom soup, and the like.
-The resulting creation was infallibly mushy and brown and, uh, aromatic in its own distinct way.
-Each of these is forever etched on my palate.
+Most nights began with her tossing a pale pink brick of ground beef in a flowered casserole and cooking it over medium heat, impatiently scraping off the barely thawed bits as they browned, draining off the grease, and glopping in uncooked rice, canned tomatoes, cream of mushroom soup, and the like.
+The resulting creation was infallibly mushy and brown and aromatic in its own distinct way.
+Each of these is forever etched in my memory.